apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Application Lifecycle Management
 ### Rolling Updates & RollBacks
 - For zero downtime updates we need to use deployment resource
-- deploymnet's default strategy for updates is rolling update
+- deploymnet's default strategyType for updates is rolling update, you can change it if you want
 - In a recreate strategy k8s deletes all pods and recreats all of them again.
 If we want to have no downtime, we should use rolling update strategy
 - In a rolling update strategy, by default **25%** of pods are going to out of access untill changes are completed.
 If we have 1 pod, then new version is being deployed and after its deployment, old version is going to be deletd
 - When we use rolling update, a new replicaSet is going to be created for new version, but the old replicaSet won't we deleted, it just going to have 0 pods inside of it.
 When we use rollback, vice-verca happens, so new replicaSet is going to have 0 pods inside of it.
 Pay attention that in a rolling update scenario, if you delete old replicaSet, You are not going to be able to rollback if it's necessary